RMeli/BertelsmannAI/README.md

 ### Introduction to PyTorch

 * MLP for classification
-* MLP for classification with tensors and autograd
+* MLP for classification with tensors and `autograd`
 * MLP for classification with validation

 ### Convolutional Neural Networks

 * CNN for classification
 * CNN for classification with data augmentation and regularization
+* CNN for classification with dropouts

 ### Style Transfer